dkdfirefly/adb/project_1/README.txt

 - The tokens which are already present in the query formed thus far are ignored for all practical purposes.
 - Tokenisation is done on space separation and few of the punctuations have been removed.
 - The tokens appearing in the title are given more priority than those appearing in the descriptioon, as that is what catches the eye of the user first.
 - The tokens present from responses which are from authoritative websites (list to follow) are given higher weightage.
+- The tokens present in query are not preprocessed at any point so as to allow any possible terms that the user may want in the query.

 Function description
 ---------------------